Fees and Charges (2026)

 (Name and Headquarters)

-1. The association is called Association for the Promotion of the Consumer Information, Mediation and Arbitration Center of the Azores, hereinafter referred to as CIMARA, and has its headquarters at Rua Dr. José Bruno Tavares Carreiro, S/N – 9500-119 Ponta Delgada, being able to establish delegations or any other forms of representation throughout the Autonomous Region.
+1. The association is named Association for the Promotion of the Consumer Information, Mediation and Arbitration Center of the Azores, hereinafter referred to as CIMARA, and has its headquarters at Rua Dr. José Bruno Tavares Carreiro, S/N – 9500-119 Ponta Delgada, and may establish branches or any other forms of representation throughout the Autonomous Region.

-2. CIMARA’s headquarters may, at any time, be changed by resolution of the General Assembly, after prior consultation with all associated entities.
+2. CIMARA’s headquarters may, at any time, be changed by resolution of the General Assembly, after prior consultation with all member entities.

-3. The establishment of delegations or any other forms of representation of CIMARA throughout the Autonomous Region may, at any time, be changed by deliberation of the Board of Directors, after prior consultation of all associated entities.
+3. The establishment of branches or any other forms of representation of CIMARA throughout the Autonomous Region may, at any time, be changed by resolution of the Board of Directors, after prior consultation with all member entities.

 Article 2

-1. CIMARA aims to promote in the Autonomous Region of the Azores, under the terms defined in its Regulations and current legislation:
+1. CIMARA aims to promote in the Autonomous Region of the Azores, under the terms defined in its Regulation and current legislation:

-• Instruction of consumer complaints processes and their forwarding to the competent authorities when they are criminal or administrative in nature;
+• Instruction of consumer complaint processes and their redirection to competent entities when they are of a criminal or misdemeanor nature;

-• Promotion of the resolution of consumer conflicts through information, mediation, conciliation and arbitration;
+• Promotion of consumer conflict resolution through information, mediation, conciliation, and arbitration;

-• Encourage the adherence of any interested parties to the conventions to be established at the CIMARA Arbitration Court.
+• Foster the adherence of any interested parties to the conventions to be established in the CIMARA Arbitration Tribunal.

-2. The Association will operate the Azores Consumer Information, Mediation and Arbitration Center.
+2. The Association will operate the Consumer Information, Mediation and Arbitration Center of the Azores.

 Article 3